everhartlab/sclerotinia-review-2017/manuscript/review.md

 One possibility for identical haplotypes across MCG could be explained by exogenous forces capable of altering mycelial compatibility reactions.
 A virus capable of switching on mycelial compatibility was recently discovered [@Wu2017-dx].
-This virus is named *Sclerotinia sclerotiorum* mycoreovirus 4 (SsMYRV4) has been demonstrated to force two incompatible strains to become compatible by modifying expression of *het* genes and preventing apoptosis at the junction between the two strains.
+*Sclerotinia sclerotiorum* mycoreovirus 4 (SsMYRV4) has been demonstrated to force two incompatible strains to become compatible by modifying expression of *het* genes and preventing apoptosis at the junction between the two strains.
 It’s hypothesized that this facilitates viral transmission between hosts.
-This study has identified up to 44 putative genes involved in incompatibility reactions, but showed that the reaction can be modified through expression.
+This study identified up to 44 putative genes involved in incompatibility reactions, but showed that the reaction can be modified through expression.
 Thus, while mycelial compatibility may utilize the machinery of vegetative compatibility, there is evidence that it may still be altered by exogenous forces (Fig. \ref{fig:process}).
 The extent to which this virus or other exogenous forces may play a role in mycelial compatibility interactions remains uncharacterized.